 Smart contract is a revolutionary product built on the blockchain.
-Feeding it with real world data helped to execute them with near perfection.
-Majority of data was missing from the smart contract computations before Chainlink integrated off-chain functionality with smart contracts, making them smarter.
+Feeding it with real-world data helped to execute them with near perfection.
+The majority of data was missing from the smart contract computations before Chainlink integrated off-chain functionality with smart contracts, making them smarter.

-Chainlink has helped brining the blockchain technology to the mainstream companies.
-It’s collaboration with SWIFT and Google Cloud are some of the examples which shows how the oracle is used to connect with on-chain smart contracts that brings value when it comes to evaluating off-chain data.
+Chainlink has helped bringing blockchain technology to mainstream companies.
+Its collaboration with SWIFT and Google Cloud are some of the examples which shows how the oracle is used to connect with on-chain smart contracts that brings value when it comes to evaluating off-chain data.

 Chainlink was initially built on Ethereum blockchain to serve Ethereum based smart contracts.
 However, it is expanding it’s footsteps to a much bigger space by offering its services to the smart contracts based on different blockchains like Solana Crypto, Polygon MATIC, Avalanche etc. Making it a dominant player in the market.